harshsoni-harsh/nextjs-husky-template/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a pull request.

-## License

-This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments